Empowering students with language-based learning differences grades 4-12

-Lou Salza is head of school at Lawrence School in northeast Ohio.
+Lou Salza was the head of school at Lawrence School in northeast Ohio, he has since retired.
 Lawrence is an independent school serving over 300 students with learning differences and attention deficits in grades 1-12.
 He was previously head of school at ASSETS School in Hawaii.
 Mr. Salza is highly regarded nationally for his expertise in independent school management and dyslexia education.
 He serves on the boards of the National Association of Independent Schools and the Hawaii Association of Independent Schools and is a past-president of the Learning Disabilities Network in Hingham, MA.
 Since 1973, Mr. Salza has served students in private and public schools, in both special and general education programs.
 Mr. Salza began his career in an alternative public high school before serving as teacher, tutor, and administrator for 14 years at Landmark School for dyslexic students in Prides Crossing, MA.
 Mr. Salza holds a Bachelor's degree in English from the University of Massachusetts and a Master's degree in education (reading and language) from the Harvard University Graduate School of Education.

 WILLIAM R. STIXRUD